-- 227. A budget is consensus-oriented when it is prepared though a harmonized dialogue mechanism that provides all stakeholders an opportunity to influence it.
-It emphasizes joint decision-making among stakeholders rather than mere consultations, albeit under the leadership of government. - 228.
-The PHER Team should analyse the budget dialogue mechanism to determine whether it facilitates dialogue that strengthens all review, planning and budgeting processes, making them steady, continuous, and sustainable, rather than fractured and uneven. - 229.
+237. A budget is consensus-oriented when it is prepared though a harmonized dialogue mechanism that provides all stakeholders an opportunity to influence it.
+It emphasizes joint decision-making among stakeholders rather than mere consultations, albeit under the leadership of government.

+- The PHER Team should analyse the budget dialogue mechanism to determine whether it 238. facilitates dialogue that strengthens all review, planning and budgeting processes, making them steady, continuous, and sustainable, rather than fractured and uneven. - 239.
 The PHER should apply the standard that a consensus-oriented budget process features one or more of the following elements: - a.
 An established system of public information-sharing and communication. - b.
 A commitment to open dialogue with each stakeholder institution. - c.
-A proper forum (physical and virtual) for timely stakeholder participation in collecting and analysing information (facts and opinions) in the early stages of the budget process. - d.
-A formal process for facilitating participation. - e.
+A proper forum (physical and virtual) for timely stakeholder participation in collecting and analysing information (facts and opinions) in the early stages of the budget process. - formal d.
+A process for facilitating participation. - e.
 Clear rules of participation. - f.
 A calendar/schedule for the dialogue, with: - i.
 Stakeholders to be met. - ii.
 Meeting date. - iii.
 Meeting time. - iv.
 Meeting locations and directions to locations. - v.
 Meeting topics. - vi.
-Meeting agenda. - g.
-An adequate process and timeline for arrival at final agreements and decisions when a joint policy process is in place. - 230.
-Joint decision-making does not mean that other stakeholders take away the intermediate responsibility of the government to make decisions.
-Rather, it means that stakeholders must have clear and specific opportunity, and take ultimate responsibility, to make constructive inputs into decisions that concern them.
-Government must feel a binding obligation to take on board the views of others.
-Published records will be the main and most important outputs from the process.
+Meeting agenda. - An adequate process and g. timeline for arrival at final agreements and decisions when a joint policy process is in place.